 On the other hand, it is quite colorful so from that perspective, it could also look nice on a gaming desk.

-Namely, there are no RGB lights, and the design with orange, black, and white keys is reminiscent of some past times.
+There are no RGB lights, but the design with orange, black, and white keys is reminiscent of some past times.

-Again, whether you like that feature or not is completely up to you, but we suppose that you would agree that this keyboard is pretty unique.
+Again, whether you like that feature or not is completely up to you, but I suppose that you would agree that this keyboard is pretty unique.

 This mechanical keyboard has a firm braided USB-A cable which is not detachable.